2014 OUSCI Preview- Deb Farrington's 1964 Chevrolet Chevelle Station Wagon

 Regardless of how the wagon performs on the track, we know Deb will have a great time and represent her sponsors well, which include Detroit Speed Engineering, Alex LaRue Insurance, Bowler Performance Transmissions, Aeromotive, Royal Purple, Baer Brakes, Mast Motorsports and all the guys at BFGoodrich.

-Don't forget to buy your OUSCI tickets now and if you'd like to learn more about Deb's wagon, be sure to visit the Project Long Haul Long Roof thread at Pro-Touring.com.
-You can also follow her on Instagram @tdskreations
+If you'd like to learn more about Deb's wagon, be sure to visit the Project Long Haul Long Roof thread at Pro-Touring.com.
+You can also follow her on Instagram @debington